embercoat/sickbeard/readme.md

 Note: This is a copy of the now defunct fork mr-orange had of SickBeard.
-Here to stop my installation generating errors of missing repo.
+I will try to keep it running and maybe even expand on the otherwise excellent platform mr-orange built.

 Sick Beard
 =====